cmugpi/cmugpi.github.io/topics/terminal-usage/initial-setup/index.md

 enough, open the Start Menu, type in `winver`, and press enter.
 In the window that appears, look at the number that comes after "OS Build".

+If that number is 14316 or greater, you should follow these instructions to activate the built-in terminal:

+- Open the Start Menu, type in "Turn Windows features on or off", and press enter.
+- Scroll down to "Windows Subsystem for Linux", check its box, and press OK.
+  Allow your computer to restart.
+- After boot, open the start menu and type in "Bash on Ubuntu on Windows", which launches the terminal app.
+Follow the first-time setup instructions to finish.

 If that number is lower than 14316 (or if you're running a version of Windows other than Windows 10), your copy of Windows does not include this terminal.
 In that case, we recommend that you use [MobaXterm][mobaxterm] for SSH.
 Download